manujavangula/WineQuality/README.md

 ![](Visualizations/Alcohol~QualityBarplot.png)

   * **Histograms & Density Plots:** Both histograms and density plots were used for more in depth understanding of the distribution of values within each attribute
-  * For further visualization for features whose correlation to target feature is unclear with histograms and barplot

  * **_Histograms_**